 Chase, Mark W. Molecular Systematics Section, Jodrell Laboratory, Royal Botanical Gardens, Kew, Surrey, United Kingdom.

-An order of flowering plants in the eurosid I group of the rosid eudicots.
-This order comprises just two small families of distant relationship (as evidenced by DNA sequence studies) to all other rosid eudicots: Krameriaceae and Zygophyllaceae.
-In previous systems of classification, both families were placed in the highly unnatural order Polygalales or Sapindales, the families of which share with them only highly zygomorphic flowers.
-Krameriaceae (25 species) are photosynthetic parasitic plants (“hemiparasites”) found from the southwestern United States to South America, whereas Zygophyllaceae (240 species) are free-living and widely distributed in arid to semiarid zones throughout the warmer regions of the world.
-Some species of the latter family produce especially hard woods, such as lignumvitate (Bulnesia and Guaiacum), and a few others produce medicinal compounds, such as the creosote bush (Larrea).
+An order of flowering plants in the eurosid I group of rosid eudicots.
+The plant order Zygophyllales comprises two small families of distant relationship (as evidenced by DNA sequence studies) to all other rosid eudicots: Krameriaceae and Zygophyllaceae (see illustration).
+In previous systems of plant classification, both families were placed in the order Polygalales or Sapindales because the two families—that is, Krameriaceae and Zygophyllaceae—have highly zygomorphic flowers (which are also features of members of the Polygalales or Sapindales).
+Members of the Krameriaceae (about 18 species) are photosynthetic parasitic plants ("hemiparasites") found from the southwestern United States to South America, whereas plants assigned to the Zygophyllaceae (approximately 280 species) are free-living and widely distributed in arid to semiarid zones throughout the warmer regions of the world.
+Some species of the latter family produce especially hard woods, such as lignumvitae (Bulnesia and Guaiacum), and a few other species produce medicinal compounds, such as the creosote bush (Larrea).
 See also: Flower; Lignumvitae; Magnoliophyta; Magnoliopsida; Polygalales; Rosidae; Sapindales

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.